cfpb/salesforce-docs/_pages/Center-of-Excellence.md

     - Escalate issues as needed to the CIO, Business Executive Sponsors, and higher level governance bodies

 - New Solution Review:
-    - Review and approve every application concept and initiative considered for an enterprise platform within CFPB (e.g., Salesforce, Box, etc.), prior to T&I Project Gate 0
+    - Review and approve every application concept and initiative considered for an enterprise platform within CFPB (e.g., Salesforce etc.), prior to T&I Project Gate 0
     - Authorize, categorize and prioritize development initiatives which use EP resources or will be hosted on an EP-controlled technology
     - Act as governance liaison to the Technology Committee and the CIO for all EP-related activities
     - Ensure alignment of priorities with enterprise initiatives, Enterprise Architecture (EA) and direction from higher level governance